mapoztate/mprado/content/pages/index.md

 <table>
     <tr>
         <td style="vertical-align:top;" width="45%">A first-generation student with over 10 years of experience in information technology and computer science.
-I'm seeking opportunities in the fields of quant finance, software engineering, and startup culture via telecommute or in the vicinity of the SF Bay Area.<br><br> This site serves as a gateway to my digital life; you can find , I write blogs on my passions and am in the process of moving over my previous blogs from my old site after I revise them. <br><br>
+I'm seeking opportunities in the fields of quant finance, software engineering, and startup culture via telecommute or in the vicinity of the SF Bay Area.<br><br> This site serves as a gateway to my digital life; I write blogs on my passions and am in the process of moving over my previous work from my old website. <br><br>
         <p align='center'>
         <a href="https://www.linkedin.com/in/mapoztate/"><img height="30" width="30" src="https://user-images.githubusercontent.com/71365470/122693012-d4f14200-d1ec-11eb-8852-4bd223d3b41f.png" alt="linkedin"></a>&nbsp;&nbsp;
         <a href="https://github.com/mapoztate"><img height="30" width="30" src="https://user-images.githubusercontent.com/71365470/122693123-4fba5d00-d1ed-11eb-9759-85e584827eb5.png" alt="github"></a>&nbsp;&nbsp;